Emacs

 I can shape my editor into a tool that fits me, instead of contorting myself to fit someone else’s UI design.

-Once you get the hang of it (and especially with a bit of help from LLMs), modifying emacs becomes easy and fun.
+Once you get the hang of it, modifying emacs becomes easy and fun.
+LLM agents make it really easy.

 Emacs is really fun!